|

 Confirm with benefits.
 Don't just confirm the purchase but reinforce the decision with the benefits of the product that make it a good decision.

 Another positive reinforcement is calling the customer on the evening of the sale or the following day.
 This makes even more sense if the customer is being asked to wait for a special order.
-Special order merchandise gives more time for buyers remorse to set in.
-Your call can often eliminate buyers remorse before it gets a foothold in the customers mind.

-Remember, as I've said so many times, customers make decisions based on emotion, not on logic.
 Buyers remorse is an emotional response to a purchase.
 Use positive reinforcement to keep the deal closed.
-See: "Understanding Why Customers Buy."

-When the sale is finally make the customers are in a very suggestive state of mind.
-They will probably do what ever you ask them to.
 It is a good idea not to say, "You shouldn't have any problems with your new widget, but if you do please call me."
 If you say this, expect a problem and a call.
 You have planted the seed to look for problems.
-Service or how problems are addressed should be covered long before the sale is finalized.
-Instead something like, "I know you must be anxious to get home and start using your new widget right away" would be better.

 Ask for a favor.
 "The next time you're visiting downtown would you stop by and let me know how your husband is enjoying his new widget?"
 "I'd love to hear."
-When you do this, you do two things.
-One, you again reinforce that the customer made the right choice and you are looking forward to seeing them again.
-Two, if there is a problem you have opened the door that you want to hear from them again, even though you didn't plant the problem seed.

-Buyers remorse can be overcome with just a little common sense and good customer service.
+Buyer's remorse can be overcome with just a little common sense and good customer service.

 Return to the "How to Build a Business" Directory